thegworld/gtx-browser/docs/modifying_session_history_serialization.md

-The following (non-exhaustive) steps are required to add new values to the PageState data serialization process, which is used for saving and restoring values in session restore across different versions of Chromium, as well as tab restore and tab duplication within a running instance of Chromium.
+The following (non-exhaustive) steps are required to add new values to the PageState data serialization process, which is used for saving and restoring values in session restore across different versions of GTx Browser, as well as tab restore and tab duplication within a running instance of GTx Browser.

 Note that changing the serialization format is **high risk** and should be approached carefully.
-Mistakes or missed steps can cause backwards compatibility problems, because the effects can continue to live on disk between different versions of Chromium.
+Mistakes or missed steps can cause backwards compatibility problems, because the effects can continue to live on disk between different versions of GTx Browser.
 For this reason, it is important to make these changes carefully, minimizing the risk of reverts (*e.g.*, not as part of much larger CLs) or other back-and-forth between formats (*e.g.*, not as part of an A/B experiment).